Monday Morning Boxing Coach: Brian Castano Becomes The Guy At 154 lbs

 Vidal wins a close one over Aleem

-Amilcar Vidal looks promising and has a similar method of attack as another good, and emerging Sampson managed fighter, Sebastian Fundora, and it is no surprise, Freddy Fundora now trains Vidal.
-Yet, many felt Immanuwel Aleem, who worked with Ronnie Shields for this bout, may very well have edged him out for this bout, as the two fought to a close majority decision.
+Amilcar Vidal looks promising and has a similar method of attack as another good, and emerging Sampson managed fighter, Sebastian Fundora.
+Many felt Immanuwel Aleem, who worked with Ronnie Shields for this bout, may very well have edged him out for this bout, as the two fought to a close majority decision.

 “I thought that was in my favor,” Aleem said.
 “I didn’t feel like he won seven rounds.
 I expected him to be strong but when we fought on the inside in the later rounds, I thought I won those.
 When I was moving early on, I didn’t think he had anything on me.
 I thought I won the later rounds too.
 If we can, I’d love to run it back.”